 New Year’s resolutions are a common way we set new intentions; How we will become more fit, more organized, less stressed, or whatever your resolution is to make you a “better” person in 2022.
-Now that February is here, you may have realized that you forgot about your New Year’s resolution sometime in January and are still just as stressed as you were last year.
-Luckily, we have some tips and tricks for maintaining (or even just starting) your goals.
+Often, these resolutions don't last long past January.
+Wherever you are in your journey, it is not too late to establish better habits.
+We have some tips and tricks for maintaining (or even just starting) actions towards your goals.

 If you are someone who is not particularly into creating resolutions, it does not have to be as heavy and scary as it may seem.
 To start the process of creating a resolution, a good first step is to start with a pen and paper!
 Write down everything that you do during an average day.
 Yes, I mean everything, from opening your eyes and picking up your phone, to brushing your teeth, to putting on your left sock, to exercising, to… well you get the point.
 Write down everything!
 Step 2: After you have written down what you do everyday, go back to the beginning and mark each task as positive or negative.
 Positive tasks contribute to your daily life, and negative tasks take away from that.
 After your daily schedule is marked up with plus and minus signs… it’s time to analyze!
 When doing this, don’t forget to give yourself some credit because we all have negative habits.
 We are all different and starting at various points; The only thing to acknowledge is that you are working on self-growth.